Passive And Active Student Classification Misses The Whole Story

 Genetic expressions of personalities are commonly divided into extroverts and introverts, perfectly aligning with active and passive students.

-Active students will not avoid my essay service asking questions when they feel a question is warranted, no matter how many times they become the center of attention.
+Active students will not avoid asking questions when they feel a question is warranted, no matter how many times they become the center of attention.
 This makes them more likely to succeed in life, as people instinctively respect confidence and initiative.
 Not to mention the fact that active students are far more likely to develop invaluable communication skills.
 All of these traits make active students more appealing to other people, and more importantly, to potential employers.

 However, student activity does not indicate a studentâ€™s intelligence level.
 Case in point, many researchers have observed that as introversion level increases, so does the intelligence, up to a certain point.
 Rarely will you find geniuses who are exuberant in their behavior.
 More often, you will find passive/introverted students to have a high IQ, In a classroom setting, and in life, passive students have a subdued demeanor and a more considered approach to what behaviors they exhibit to the public.
 Likewise, they will not be as confident as active students when addressing the classroom, but they will tend to use more measured and precise verbiage.